mattwar/UnionTypes/README.md

 - Use a type union when you want to constrain a variable to a set of types that are not already a class hierarchy, and those types are useful in your application beyond just being cases of the union.

-- Use a tag union when you when the cases and variables don't make sense in your application outside of the union.
-  Or you prefer the simplicity of the union without the extra API.
+- Use a tag union when you when the cases and variables don't make sense in your application outside of the union, or you prefer the simplicity of the union without the additional generated methods and interface implementations.

 ### Declaring a Type Union